 Set in 1970, Birdie follows 16-year-old English (Eniola Abioro), her older sister Birdie (Precious Maduanusi) and their mother Celestine (Sheila Chukwulozie), who live together in a Catholic home in Virginia, US, where they seek refuge from the Nigeria-Biafra civil war.

-Through the narrative lenses and insights of Eniola, the film captures the mundane routine of their lives, which includes saying prayers in hope of reconnecting with a soldier-father that is believed to be on the frontline.
+Through the narrative lenses and insights of English, the film captures the mundane routine of their lives, which includes saying prayers in hope of reconnecting with a soldier-father who is believed to be on the frontline.
 While the seemingly disenchanted women cling to the faint optimism that faith offers, attention falls on Birdie’s attempt to explore the budding phase of her womanhood through her brief encounter with Justus (Said Marshall), a visiting young soldier.

 An Afrocritik review by Jerry Chiemeke acknowledges the filmmaker’s ability to conceive hope in situations where it is rarely thinkable, “where a family fractured by war must navigate the liminal space between home and exile.”